LmaA-aD/AdKats/README.md

 <br/>
 After a player is 'punished' (and the Punish log is made in the database), their total points are calculated using this very basic formula: <b>(Punishment Points - Forgiveness Points) = Total Points</b> Then an action is decided using Total Points from the punishment hierarchy.
-Punishments should get more harsh as the player gets more points.
-A player cannot be punished more than once every 20 seconds, this prevents multiple admins from accidentally punishing a player multiple times for the same thing.<br/>
+Punishments should get harsher as the player gets more points.
+A player cannot be punished more than once every 20 seconds; this prevents multiple admins from accidentally punishing a player multiple times for the same thing.<br/>
 <br/>
 IRO Punishments: When a player is punished, and has already been punished in the past 5 minutes, the new punish counts